 - in relation to content posted by you as set out in paragraph 9; and

-- in circumstances in which we are required or authorised by law (including, but not limited to, the Act), court order, regulatory or governmental authorities to disclose your personal data.
+- in circumstances in which we are required or authorised by law, court order, regulatory or governmental authorities to disclose your personal data.

 The use of ‘Cookies’